zsk612/tp/docs/DeveloperGuide.md

     1. Based on the parsed input, `ProfileSession` calls `CommandLib` to return the correct Command Object `ProfileView`.
 1. Executing command.
     1. `ProfileSession` calls `ProfileView.execute()` with the rest of parsed input.
     1. `ProfileView` calls `ProfileStorage.loadData()` to load existing profile in the system.
 If there is no existing profile, `ProfileView` returns a failure result to `ProfileSession`.
-Otherwise, the process continues with step `iii`.
+Otherwise, the process continues with step `3`.
     1. `ProfileView` calls `DietManager.getTodayTotalCalories()` to get user's calories intake today.
     1. Based on user's calories intake today and string representation of `Profile`, `ProfileView` returns a result to `ProfileSession`.
 1. Prompting result to user.